George William Kyeyune: Career

-Prof. George Kyeyune returned from India and took up a teaching position in sculpture his former school.
+Prof. George Kyeyune returned from India and took up a teaching position in sculpture at his former school.
 He is currently an associate professor at the College of Engineering, Design, and Technology – Makerere University.
 He also does sculpture and painting for exhibitions.
 Some of his works includes: The Kampala I Will Always Come Back To (2011); At the Salon (2011); Gossip I & II (2011); Telephone Call (2011); Roadside Vendor (2011); Boodaboda I, II & III (2011); En Route from Mbale (1983) and Jesus Writing in the Sand (1983) among others.

 Personal life

 Prof. George Kyeyune is father to the Ugandan musician Ragga Dee (born Daniel Kazibwe).